-According to the time-harmonic wave equation \eqref{hwaveeq}, let us remark that the conformal transformation $\Phi$ introduced in Section \ref{conformal} transfers the surface perturbations to the interior of the waveguide through the Jacobian $J_\e$, and to the bottom of the waveguide through the index of refraction $n_\e(u,v)$ defined by \eqref{indexrefraction} (see Figure \ref{figuredef}).
-Moreover, the conformal transformation induces new perturbations on the bottom topography in addition to the initial perturbations $V^\e_b$.

-Thanks to the Dirichlet boundary conditions \eqref{dbc}, the effects of the perturbations caused by the Jacobian $J_\e$ and the index of refraction $n_\e(u,v)$ in \eqref{hwaveeq} can be studied using the modal decomposition introduced in Section \ref{spectralP2} and corresponding to an unperturbed waveguide (see Figure \ref{wavegmod} $(a)$).
+According to \eqref{hwaveeq}, let us remark that the waveguide transformation transfers the surface perturbations to the interior of the waveguide through the Jacobian $J_\e$, and to the bottom of the waveguide through the index of refraction $n_\e(u,v)$ defined by \eqref{indexrefraction} (see Figure \ref{figuredef}).
+Thanks to the Dirichlet boundary conditions \eqref{dbc}, the effects of the random perturbations can be studied using the modal decomposition corresponding to an unperturbed waveguide (see Figure \ref{wavegmod} $(a)$).